vahemesw/Kafka-Connect-Cassandra-CosmosDB/README.md

 # Kafka-Connect-CosmosDB-Samples
-Contains sample files to use Cosmos DB Cassandra API through Kafka connect
+The repository contains sample files to use Cosmos DB Cassandra through Kafka connect

 We will be using the environment setup here https://github.com/Landoop/kafka-connectors-tests and configure the Source to use the Cosmos DB Cassandra using these samples.